zacjones93/zacjonesio-2020/content/blog/clojure-from-the-ground-up/index.md

 ## Defining functions

--   creating a function and binding it to a var has it&rsquo;s own shorthand `defn`
+- creating a function and binding it to a var has it's own shorthand `defn`

     user=> (def half (fn [number] (/ number 2)))
     #'user/half